 1. Identify what you want from your next role

 This step is crucial if you don't want to waste time reading through and applying for jobs which, ultimately, you're not suited to.
-Figure out what's important to you – is it the job title, the level of responsibility, the travel, the progression of opportunities, the work-life balance or something else?
+Figure out what's important to you to land your dream job – is it the job title, the level of responsibility, the travel, the progression of opportunities, the work-life balance, or something else?

-Identifying your priorities at an early stage will save you from sending off scattergun applications for roles that don't meet your needs (and thus are likely to be unsuccessful).
-Your time is better spent crafting high-quality applications for companies you're genuinely interested in working for and where you have a good chance of success.
+Identifying your priorities at an early stage will save you from sending off scattergun applications for roles that don't meet your needs (and are therefore likely to be unsuccessful).
+Your time is better spent crafting high-quality applications for companies you're genuinely interested in working for, where you have a good chance of success.